ceejsradx3/commandcenter/README.md

 Additionally, a few features will be enabled or installed:
 - RSAT: Remote Server Administration Tools

-You will also find scripts to remove the pesky default Windows apps, as well as enable/disable varies windows features.
+You will also find scripts to remove the pesky default Windows apps, as well as enable/disable various windows features.

 ## Thanks to
-Special thanks to [Jay Harris](https://github.com/jayharris/dotfiles-windows) and [Chris Titus](https://github.com/ChrisTitusTech/win10script) as a bulk of the inspriation came from them.
+Special thanks to [Jay Harris](https://github.com/jayharris/dotfiles-windows) and [Chris Titus](https://github.com/ChrisTitusTech/win10script) as a bulk of the inspriation and content came from them.